Frequently Asked Family Law Questions

 What does a family law attorney do?

-A family law attorney will consult with the client to gain an understanding of the relevant relationships, develop a strategy to accomplish the client’s goals, and represent the client in negotiations, mediation, hearings and trial.
-The attorney will gather pertinent financial documents and if necessary, information relevant to parenting ability, such as mental health, criminal history and other issues.
-The attorney may file interim motions to be heard and decided by the judge in order to govern certain aspects of the relationship while the case makes its way through the legal process.
+A family law attorney will consult with the client to gain an understanding of the relevant relationships, develop a strategy to accomplish the client’s goals and represent the client in negotiations, mediation, hearings, and trial.
+The attorney will gather pertinent financial documents and, if necessary, information relevant to parenting ability, such as mental health, criminal history, and other issues.
+The attorney may file interim motions to be heard and decided by the judge to govern certain aspects of the relationship while the case makes its way through the legal process.
 The attorney will calculate child support, assess reasonable spousal support (alimony), chart property division, and prepare the numerous legal forms that must be filed with the court.

 What is divorce?